asbjornh/tiny-spring/README.md

 **`transitionTo(value: number)`**

-Set the end value of the spring.
-When calling this, the spring will begin animating.
+Start animating to `value` from the current value of the spring.

 **`destroy()`**